Rootthecause/DCDC/FAQ.md

 Learn more about this here: https://choosealicense.com/licenses/cern-ohl-w-2.0/<br>

 Q:	&ensp;I've got a question not listed here, can I contact you?<br>
-A:	&ensp;Please use the [issues form](https://github.com/Rootthecause/HVI/issues/new) on GitHub for techical related questions.<br>
+A:	&ensp;Please use the [Discussions](https://github.com/Rootthecause/DCDC/discussions) on GitHub for techical related questions.<br>

 Q:	&ensp;Is there a way to support your projects?<br>
 A:	&ensp;Yes, there are two ways: Sharing your findings and results of your own DCDC build as well was financial support for development of this and future projects: https://ko-fi.com/rootthecause<br>